Campus Visit FAQs

 How can I sign up for a visit?

-You can schedule a campus visit and tour by visiting our online Visit Calendar.
-Here, you will be able to select the date and time you would like to visit and give us more information about what you would like to do while you are on campus.
+Schedule a campus visit and tour.
+You will be able to select the date and time you would like to visit and give us more information about what you would like to do while you are on campus.

 How long does the campus visit take?